davidohana/kofiko-kotlin/README.md

 in the insertion order when trying to parse a string into a typed field.

 * `objectMapper` - The `ObjectMapper` that will be used by `JsonParser` when trying to parse strings to typed fields.

+* `onOverride` - an action to perform when a field value is changed from default value.
+  Default action does nothing.
+It is possible to set to `PrintOverrideNotifier` or `LogOverrideNotifier` in order to print message to stdout/log respectively.

 ##### Profiles support